Cordtus/urlchek/README.md

 3. **Configure the GitHub Action**

-   The `url_check.yml` GitHub Action is configured to run at the start of each week (Sunday - 0:00UTC).
+   The `url_check.yml` GitHub Action is configured to run at the start of each week (Sunday - 0:00 UTC).
 You can adjust the schedule by modifying the `cron` expression:

    ```yaml
    on: